publiccodeyml/publiccode.yml/schema.md

 This key contains the date at which the latest version was released.
-This date is mandatory if the software has been released at least once and thus he version number is present.
+This date is mandatory if the software has been released at least once and thus the version number is present.

 ### Key `logo`